 The following descriptions will provide you with information about several of the options that you may be considering for July and beyond.

-The appointment date for 2013-14 positions in our program is February 1, 2013.
-During the third week in January, R1s and R2s in a three year track and 2013-14 Chief Residents/R4s will receive formal invitations from our office to continue on in the program and a contract for 2013-14.
-Although you will not be asked to make a firm commitment prior to January 15th, we would appreciate knowing as soon as possible if you are considering not returning next year.
-On February 1st, we will expect you to make a firm commitment.
+The appointment date for 2015-16 positions in our program is February 2, 2015.
+During the second week in January, R1s and R2s in a three year track and 2015-16 Chief Residents/R4s will receive a Resident/Fellow Position Agreement signature page via MedHub..
+Although you will not be asked to make a firm commitment prior to January 16th, we would appreciate knowing as soon as possible if you are considering not returning next year.
+On February 2nd, we will expect you to make a firm commitment.

-Information regarding UW fellowship programs is located on the Medicine Residency website under Professional Development.
-If you intend to apply a fellowship summer 2013, you should begin thinking about the application process.
-We will be hosting a Fellowship Application Workshop on March 7, 2013.
-Individuals who will be applying this coming summer who would like to attend the workshop, must sign-up by January 22nd at noon.
-Participation in this workshop is limited to individuals applying summer 2013 so we are able to provide optimal coverage for services.
-If you will be applying for fellowship in 2014, you are invited to attend next year's event.
+If you intend to apply a fellowship summer 2015, you should begin thinking about the application process.
+We will be hosting a Fellowship Application Workshop on March 19, 2015.
+Individuals who will be applying this coming summer who would like to attend the workshop, must sign-up by January 15th at noon.
+Participation in this workshop is limited to individuals applying summer 2015 so we are able to provide optimal coverage for services.
+If you will be applying for fellowship in 2016, you are invited to attend next year's event.

 The Medicine Residency Office will coordinate the letter writing process.
 You will need to provide your letter writer with a current copy of your CV and personal statement if you have one.
 At least two week notice is required to meet with you, review your file, and prepare your letter.